 Welcome to the City of Fernley GIS Page.
 We provide various geographic analysis and mapping services to support The City of Fernley Departments.
 Some current uses of GIS within the city include infrastructure management, public works, growth planning, street improvements, and Internet mapping.
-City of Fernley GIS is dedicated to providing customers with access to geographic information through expert implementation of the principles of geography, cartography and geo-spatial analysis.
+The City of Fernley GIS is dedicated to providing customers with access to geographic information through expert implementation of the principles of geography, cartography, and geospatial analysis.

 The mission of Fernley’s GIS Program is to provide a tool and a means for improving understanding and collaboration in effective decision making as well as enhancing workflows and increasing accessibility to information for city staff and the public.

 - Maintain and update parcels, land use, and zoning data;